deepgram-devs/deepgram-demos-flux-agent/README.md

 A real-time voice conversation application powered by Deepgram Flux API, OpenAI, and Deepgram TTS.
 Features a beautiful web interface built with Deepgram's design system.

+## 🎯 What is FLUX?

+FLUX is Deepgram's breakthrough conversational AI model that understands **turn-taking dynamics** - not just transcribing words, but knowing when to listen, when to think, and when to speak.
+Perfect for building voice agents and interactive applications.

+## API Preview Mode

+This demo currently uses the Flux Preview URL: `wss://api.preview.deepgram.com/v2/listen.` Once Flux is GA, it will be changed to use a Production URL.

+## Demo Browser Support

+This demo will run in Chrome and Safari browsers only.
+No Firefox support.

 ## Features

 - **Real-time voice conversations** with AI assistant